P3DFFT at XSEDE

 p3dfft_btran_c2r).
 Presently only forward real-to-complex and backward (inverse) complex-to-real FFT transforms are available, as well as sine/cosine/Chebyshev/user defined variants in the third dimension.

-Example programs are provided in the distribution (can be checked out from SVN repository as described at http://code.google.com/p/p3dfft/source/checkout or browsed online).
+Example programs are provided in the distribution (which can be forked on GitHub or browsed online).
 Executables of the test programs are installed in

 $P3DFFTHOME/share.
 These programs provide examples of various uses of P3DFFT, including working with array data structures, using forward, backward 3DFFT transforms, Chebyshev transforms.
 These programs can also be used to time the FFT routines, for example to benchmark them on various compute systems.